AdobeDocs/campaign-web.en/help/v8/msg/delivery-template.md

 >[!NOTE]
 >
->You cannot use email rendering or send tests in a delivery template.
+>You cannot use email rendering or send proofs in a delivery template.